mallgroup/mpapi-client-php/doc/Deliveries/GENERAL_DELIVERIES.md

 #### Activate general deliveries
 **PUT**
-This method shown how to activate specific general deliveries
+This method shows how to activate specific general deliveries
 ```
 <?php
 ...